dalmirdasilva/ArduinoMagnetometer/README.md

 ### MagnetometerHMC5883L and MagnetometerHMC5983
 **Warning:**
-MagnetometerHMC5883L driver were written, but never tested.
+Both drivers were written, but never tested.
 Use them at your own risk.
 Feel free to improve it and contribute sending a pull-request it you want to.

 ## How to install?